-Here’s what you can and cannot ship from the USA and the UK into the UAE and KW.
+Here’s what you can and cannot ship from the USA and the UK into your country.

 Emirates Delivers does not allow the export of counterfeit items.
 This includes, but is not limited to, movies, DVD’s, software, clothing, handbags and purses, and sunglasses.
 Also, the transportation of counterfeited toy weapons, paint ball guns and “BB guns”, antique weapons, knives and swords, fake grenades, items that could be used as weapons is prohibited.
 Please do not send such merchandise to the Emirates Delivers facility.
 These items will be confiscated, forfeited from your account, and disposed of as required by applicable U.K. laws and regulations.